Tiago-Goncalves98/Connect-N/README.md

 # Connect-N
-A console only connect 4 with a twist.
+A console only connect 4 with a twist using python and MVC design pattern.